Forests for Local Economic Development -FLED project

 9. Financial sustainability plan: can you tell us about your plan to fund your project and how that plan will be sustainable in the short, medium, and long term?

 FLED project was implemented with financial support of Embassy of Sweden to Albania.
 A lot has been accomplished during this five year programme; very good results have been achieved, many lessons have been learned, new approaches for promoting collaborative natural resource management involving key stakeholders have been developed, and examples of best practices within each result area have been identified and disseminated.
-Up scaling the programme requires funding which can be secured by applying to different donor agencies with focus on forestry and environment.
-Collaboration with government structures and business can fund part of the project initiatives.
+Projects of this size and scale require substantial finding which can be secured from:

 10. Team: what is the current composition of your current team (types of roles, qualifications, full-time vs. part-time, board members, etc.), and how do you plan to evolve the team’s composition as the project grows?